 Admission for International Students

-International students who wish to enter Cosumnes River College must contact the Admissions and Records Office and the International Student Office (located in the Vice President of Student Services office), to receive admissions information.
+International students who wish to enter Cosumnes River College must contact the Admissions and Records Office.
 Such students should initiate an application for admission at least six months prior to the opening date of the semester in which they intend to enroll.

 If accepted, international students will complete the admission process.
 A Certificate of Eligibility, Form I-20, is issued to indicate final acceptance.
 To be certified as full-time students with the USCIS (U.S. Citizenship and Immigration Service), international students must enroll in a minimum of 12 units and must maintain a 2.0 (“C”) average at all times.
 Students must report any reduction in course/unit load to the International Student Office of as soon as possible.